junxit/us-congress-code/title-42/chapter-21e/sec-2000ee.md

 ### Amendments

+2015—Subsec. (g)(5).
+Pub.
+L. 114–113 added par.
+(5).
 2007—Pub.
 L. 110–53 amended section generally, substituting provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (m), for provisions relating to Privacy and Civil Liberties Oversight Board, consisting of subsecs. (a) to (l).

 ### Effective Date of 2007 Amendment